0

 • Make sure your chair supports your lower back

-There is much more to consider when sitting at work or at rest.
+There is much more to consider when sitting at work or resting.

 Poor posture at work